 Discuss how does this information (in addition to the simulation data) impact your understanding of how we should respond to the virus.

 Do you want to learn more about social distancing and the coronavirus/COVID-19?
 What questions do you still have?
 What ideas do you have for investigating these questions?
-Here are three articles you could read for more information:
+Read these three articles for more information:

 Do you want to learn more about how computer simulations predict how the coronavirus spreads through local and global communities?
 Want to see how well they predicted the spread?
-Here are two articles you could read for more information:
+Read these two articles for more information:

 Do you want to learn more about how computer simulations are used in other fields of science like climate science, ecology, or chemistry?
 What questions do you still have?
 What ideas do you have for investigating these questions?
-Here are three articles you could read for more information.
+Read these three articles for more information.

 NSTA has created a Why do we all have to stay home? collection of resources to support teachers and families using this task.
 If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY, located near the top of the page (at right in the blue box).